MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/pure-application/index.md

 ## Overview
 IBM MobileFirst Foundation provides the capability to deploy and manage IBM MobileFirst Server and MobileFirst applications on IBM® PureApplication® System and IBM PureApplication Service on SoftLayer®.

 IBM MobileFirst Platform Foundation in combination with IBM PureApplication System and IBM PureApplication Service on SoftLayer provides a simple and intuitive environment for developers and administrators, to develop mobile applications, test them, and deploy them to the cloud.
-This version of IBM MobileFirst Platform Foundation System Pattern provides MobileFirst runtime and artifacts support for the PureApplication Virtual System Pattern technologies that are included in the most recent versions of IBM PureApplication System and IBM PureApplication Service on SoftLayer.
+This version of IBM MobileFirst Foundation System Pattern provides MobileFirst runtime and artifacts support for the PureApplication Virtual System Pattern technologies that are included in the most recent versions of IBM PureApplication System and IBM PureApplication Service on SoftLayer.
 Classic Virtual System Pattern was supported in earlier versions of IBM PureApplication System.

 #### Jump to
 * [Installing IBM MobileFirst Foundation System Pattern](#installing-ibm-mobilefirst-foundation-system-pattern)